 Self-educated archaeologist who discovered the Pergamon altar and later led the excavation.
 Humann was an innkeeper's son.
 He studied engineering until a diagnosis of tuberculosis necessitated a move to a southern European climate.
 He worked as a surveyor in Turkey assigned to the railway and road construction departments.
 There, Humann gained a personal familiarity with the classical-era ruins.
 In 1878 he began excavating the site of Pergamon, secretly supported with funds from Alexander Conze.
 In 1884, he made a squeeze (paper impression) of the Monumentum Ancyranum at the request of Theodor Momsen (1817-1903).
 The same year he was named foreign director of Royal Museum in Berlin, responsible for all Prussian archaeological expeditions in the Near East.
 His further excavations included Tralles (1888, Magnesia-on-the-Maeander (1890-93), Priene (1895), and Ephesos (1895).
 He continued at the Pergamon site until 1886, assisted by Wilhelm Dörpfeld.
-Between 1878-1886 he excavated at Pergamon, discovering the great altar, located now in the Berlin museum, the finest example of Hellenistic sculpture.
+Between 1878-1886 he excavated at Pergamon, discovering the great altar, located now in the Berlin Museum, the finest example of Hellenistic sculpture.
+He died in Smyrna, Greece, which is present-day İzmir, Turkey.
 At his death in 1896 he was buried at the Catholic cemetery in Smyrna.
 In 1967 his remains were re-interred at Pergamon, the site of his spectacular find, just south of the altar.
 Humann never studied archaeology or took an advanced degree of any kind.
 He exemplified the nineteenth-century self-made archaeologist, akin to Heinrich Schliemann and Dörpfeld.

 and Conze, Alexander, and others.
 Die ergebnisse der ausgrabungen zu Peramon.
 Berlin: Weidmannsche buchhandlung, 1880; Der Pergamon Altar.
 Dortmund: Ardey Verlag, 1959; [and other members of] Orient-komitee, Berlin.
 Ausgrabungen in Sendschirli.
 4 vols.
 Berlin, W. Spemann, 1893-1911.